ganeshbelgur/comet/README.md

 ## Contributing

 Beamdish is in very early stages of development.
 However, we welcome your pull requests, ideas and suggestions!

 Please read [CONTRIBUTING.md](docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+The coding standards for writing C++ code are described in detail at [CPPSTANDARDS](docs/CPPSTANDARDS.md)

 ## Versioning